sentinel-hub/titiler-openeo/docs/src/concepts.md

 - JPEG / JP2 / PNG / WEBP / GTIFF / NumpyTile output format support
 - XYZ service support
 - Automatic OpenAPI documentation (FastAPI builtin)

+## API

+The application provides with [openEO API (L1A and L1C)](https://openeo.org/documentation/1.0/developers/profiles/api.html#api-profiles).

+### Synchronous Processing (L1A profile)

+The synchronous processing endpoints aim at processing and downloading data synchronously.
+The `POST /results` executes a user-defined process directly (synchronously) and the result is downloaded in the format specified in the process graph.
+This endpoint can be used to generate small previews including few data sources (typically tiles) or test user-defined processes before starting a batch job.
+Timeouts on either client- or server-side are to be expected for complex computations.
+Back-ends MAY send the openEO error ProcessGraphComplexity immediately if the computation is expected to time out.
+Otherwise requests MAY time-out after a certain amount of time by sending openEO error RequestTimeout

+### Secondary Web Services (L1C profile)

+The set of secondary web services endpoints aims to provide data visualization with dynamic tiling according to a process graph submitted or available in the API.

 ## Data Model